The following is for guidance only and has no part of any relevant ordinance, harbours regulations or contractual requirements.

 Removal of unauthorised boats

 Any unauthorised vessel found on private berths/moorings will be removed at the owner's expense.
-If it is subsequently found that the vessel is not insured and/or registered it will be reported to the police for further action.
+If it is subsequently found that the vessel is not insured and/or registered it will be reported to Bailiwick Law Enforcement.

-Offshore mooring lines are managed by the relevant parishes.
+Offshore mooring lines, other mooring sites or harbours (not St Peter Port or St Sampson's Harbours) that are managed by the relevant parishes.
 Please find below a link for Parish Douzaine contacts and a map showing the locations of local bay moorings.